sparkfun/.github/profile/README.md

 Open Source is at the core of what we do at SparkFun.
 The schematics, designs and associated software for all our breakout boards are open and right here on GitHub.

-Want to know how something was implemented?
-Find a repo, jump on in and take a look!

-Find an error?
-Have a fix?
-Join the community and submit a pull-request!

 ### Build Something
 * [Explore our latest products](https://www.sparkfun.com/categories/new_products)
 * [Browse what's popular in our community](https://www.sparkfun.com/categories/top)